miika1006/node-express-class-inheritance/README.md

 configure() contains all express route configurations for every controller.

 There is a default implementation in BaseController.
 Default implementation uses generic Repository, that has simple CRUD functions to save and get data.
 This app uses in memory array to store and get data.

+To add a CRUD functionality to any new object, create new Controller that inherits BaseController and add that controller to controllers/index.ts.